earthly/website/blog/_posts/2029-01-16-readability.md

  - just an example
 ---

-Thesis: Article: Adding new features removes boilerplate and helps with readabilty for experienced users.
+Thesis: Article: Adding new features removes boilerplate and helps with readability for experienced users.

 There is a joke about readability that can't find, but I goes something like this: